TimSayers/dump1090/README.md

 With --aggressive it is possible to activate the *aggressive mode* that is a modified version of the Mode S packet detection and decoding.
-The aggresive mode uses more CPU usually (especially if there are many planes sending DF17 packets), but can detect a few more messages.
+The aggressive mode uses more CPU usually (especially if there are many planes sending DF17 packets), but can detect a few more messages.

 The algorithm in aggressive mode is modified in the following ways:

-* Up to two demodulation errors are tolerated (adjacent entires in the magnitude vector with the same eight).
+* Up to two demodulation errors are tolerated (adjacent entries in the magnitude vector with the same eight).
 Normally only messages without errors are checked.
 * It tries to fix DF17 messages with CRC errors resulting from any two bit errors.

-The use of aggressive mdoe is only advised in places where there is low traffic in order to have a chance to capture some more messages.
+The use of aggressive mode is only advised in places where there is low traffic in order to have a chance to capture some more messages.

 Debug mode